-We all know what it’s like when our children play up, we can feel the tension of wanting to restore some kind of equilibrium and wanting to do so as fast as possible (remember the meltdowns in aisle 7 of the supermarket, the teenager begging to go to wear those clothes and make up go to ‘that’ party, begging to get their first phone or a snapchat account?!).
+We all know what it’s like when our children play up, we can feel the tension of wanting to restore some kind of equilibrium and wanting to do so as fast as possible (remember the meltdowns in aisle 7 of the supermarket, the teenager begging to wear those clothes and make up, go to ‘that’ party, begging to get their first phone or a snapchat account?!).
 No one likes to have the intensity of an acting out child, it’s hard to cope with and feels SO intense.
 The longer it goes on the more desperate we can feel and sometimes this means that we give in to the acting-out behaviour in order to restore the peace.
 But do we consider what the long-term consequences of this is, or are we just happy to get the short-term relief?

 No one wants to be ruled by a four-year old, nor a child of any age, but this can easily happen if we fall for the short-term solutions.
 We end up being manipulated by our child for them to get their own way in life.
 If we look at what this looks like, we can see how we give food or sweets to a screaming toddler, pacifying with food.
 We can have the same response to a stroppy adolescent, buying pizza or a take-away, a new pair of shoes, a game, jacket, or whatever the price is to win peace from the onslaught.
 The trouble is, we set a standard in the family in this way, that says ‘if you act up I will reward you.’